c0mix/Search-Scan/README.md

 It will fetch all the existing XML files from the Common Vulnerabilities and Exposures database and the Common Platform Enumeration.
 Indexing all the database with fulltext.py is necessary if you want search for "openstack" or other text-based vulnerability name.

+After this operation you need to add the collection "cveplug" that will be used as a cache for Nessus Plug-in ID.

+1. At a prompt in a terminal window (or a command prompt for Windows), go to your <mongodb installation dir>:

+		cd <mongodb installation dir>

+2. Type ./bin/mongo to start mongo:

+		./bin/mongo

+If you have added the <mongodb installation dir>/bin to the PATH environment variable, you can just type mongo instead of ./bin/mongo.

 Databases and collections
 -------------------------